 AAU works to maintain the productive partnership between the nation’s research universities and the federal government.
 The major activities of the association include federal government relations, policy studies, and public affairs.

-Membership in the association is by invitation.
-Information about AAU membership is available here.
+Additional information about AAU membership is available here.